:: STATUTES ::.

 VI.
 INTERNATIONAL CLAY CONFERENCES

 27. AIPEA shall promote International Clay Conferences at approximately 4-yearly intervals.
-Each such Conference shall be in a country different from those in which the preceding two were held and, when possible, should be held in conjunction with a Congress or Session arranged under the auspices of the International Union of Geological Sciences.
+Each such Conference shall be in a country different from those in which the preceding two were held.

 28. Firm offers to host an International Clay Conference must be made to the Secretary General in writing, with evidence of the resources available to the prospective hosts, at least four weeks before commencement of the preceding International Clay Conference.
 Council shall report on the offers received to the General Assembly at the preceding International Clay Conference and shall recommend the offer which it considers most suitable.